jbnunn/CARLADesktop/Step1-AWS.md

 ## Setup your VM

 * Once your VM has launched, SSH into it.
-Configure it with the following script
+Run the following commands to configure your machine:

 ```
 # VNC and xterm